jiashenyue/ca-poweroutage-likelihood-study/README.md

   - In contrast, power outage events that last at least 60 min are much more common at the county level.
 Below is an example:
     - Amador County has a large number of county-level power outage events that were at least 60 min long from 2017 to 2020
     - Amador County has 0 cities (CDP)-level power outage events that are at least 60 min long from 2017 to 2020
-- [ ] Some events are very long; need to check if this is related to any irregulars in the long-form data
+- [x] Some events are very long; need to check if this is related to any irregulars in the long-form data
   - Example: The longest power outage event at county level for `Alameda County` lasted for `78510` min from `2020-09-03T22:20:00Z` to `2020-10-28T10:49:59Z`
-    - This might be an issue in the long-form data
+    - This issue has been fixed by correctly applying the 0.5% customer threshold while cleaning the noise in the long-form time series
+- [ ] Using the current power outage definition, there are too few power outages at the **City** level
+- [ ] **None** of the wildfire or PSPS information matches the city-level outage events

 ### Other known issues